mlcaepiee/SimUAV/README.md

 ![Figure 5](./imgs/sim_method.png)

-<center><b>Figure 5</b> The observer multi-rotor shoots the target multi-rotors with onboard cameras.</center>
+<p align="center"><b>Figure 5</b> The observer multi-rotor shoots the target multi-rotors with onboard cameras.</p>

-​	**Warm prompt 3:** github's markdown dose not support math expression, please use a [chrome extension](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related) or you can download the whole project and read locally.
+**Warm prompt 3:** github's markdown dose not support math expression, please use a [chrome extension](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related) or you can download the whole project and read locally.

 ​	Since the positions of targets and attitudes of cameras are available by Airsim during shooting, the labels of each image can be computed theoretically.
 Taking Target1 in figure 5 as an example, there are three frames involved: world frame, camera frame, and pixel frame, respectively expressed by $O_wX_wY_wZ_w$, $O_cX_cY_cZ_c$, and $O_pX_pY_p$.
 Therefore, we express the position of Target1 in three frames as $P_w(x_w,y_w,z_w)$, $P_c(x_c,y_c,z_c)$, and $P_p(x_p, y_p)$ respectively.
 Obviously, $P_p(x_p, y_p)$ is what we need in annotation and can be computed by the following formulas (1) and (2):
 $$